zsun9/mmbforecastdoc/docs/forecast.md

 ## DSGE model estimation

+### Model estimation

 The structure of this block consists of three nested loops:

 - A loop through `p.models`,
 - A loop through `p.vintages`, and
 - A loop through `p.scenarios`.

-In each loop, a sub-folder named `[modelname]_[vintagedate]_[scenario]_(suffix)` will be created to store the estimation and forecasts.
-For example, if we estimate the `QPM08` model using the vintage data at `20080807` in scenario `1` without any suffix, then a folder `QPM08_20210101_s1` will be created under the path `./estimations`.
+In each loop, a sub-folder named `[modelname]_[vintagedate]_[scenario]_(suffix)` will be created to store the estimation and forecasts under the path `./estimations`.
+For example, if we estimate the `QPM08` model using the vintage data at `20080807` in scenario `1` without any suffix, then a folder `QPM08_20210101_s1` will be created.

 If this folder already exists, then we can choose either to delete existing files and start a complete new estimation, or keep existing files.
-For example, if a mode file is already in the folder, then we can skip the maximum likelihood estimation and start the MH replications right away.
+For example, if the mode file is already in the folder, then we can keep this file to skip the maximum likelihood (ML) estimation and start the MH algorithm right away.

-The vintage data is then loaded to Matlab and the estimation command in the mod-file is added to the bottom of the Dynare mod-file according to the hyperparameters specified above.
+The vintage data and Dynare mod-file are copied to the newly created folder.
+Then, the estimation command is added to the bottom of the Dynare mod-file, in which we use the values of the hyperparameters given in the `settings` block.

 A typical estimation command looks like the following:
 >```estimation(nodisplay, smoother, order=1, prefilter=0, mode_check, bayesian_irf, datafile=data_20210209, xls_sheet=s1, xls_range=B1:AY100, presample=4, mh_replic=1000000, mh_nblocks=1, mh_jscale=0.3, mh_drop=0.3, sub_draws=5000, forecast=40, mode_compute=4) gdp_rgd_obs gdpdef_obs;```